dreamgrove/dreamgrove/content/guardian/defensive-trinkets.md

 That’s fine, you probably shouldn’t be relying on your trinkets to survive anyway.

 Remember that your main stat is good defensively in this expansion, and take whatever high item level trinkets with your main stat as the base stat that you can.
-Also remember that for survivability, on-use and flat stat gains are generally better than procs.
+Know what secondary stats are good for your spec, and try to get trinkets with your main primary as a base and main secondary.
+Also remember that for survivability, on-use trinkets are generally better than procs.
 You may want to consider just picking any trinket with base main stat that is good for DPS in your spec.

 There is one trinket which is reasonably good for tanking.
 It’s your main stat + versatility on use: